Chinese farmers struggle as scorching drought wilts crops

 State-run utilities are shifting power to Sichuan from other provinces.
 Authorities used fire trucks to deliver water to two dry villages near Chongqing.

-In Hubei province, east of Chongqing, 220,000 people needed drinking water, while 6.9 million hectares (17 million acres) of crops were damaged, the provincial government said Saturday.
+In Hubei province, east of Chongqing, 220,000 people needed drinking water, while 17 million acres of crops were damaged, the provincial government said Saturday.
 It declared a drought emergency and released disaster aid.

-Some areas of central China have declared the summer planting season a total loss.
+In Sichuan, 16,000 acres of crops have been lost and 1.1 million acres damaged, the provincial disaster committee said Saturday.
+It said 819,000 people faced a shortage of drinking water.

 Authorities in Chongqing say an estimated 1 million people in rural areas will face drinking water shortages, the Shanghai news outlet The Paper reported.